Code-Institute-Submissions/Under-The-Arch/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+********* 1. Sign-Up button/form:
+    1. Go to the "Contact Us" page
+    2. Try to submit the empty form and verify that an error message about the required fields appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to submit the form with all inputs valid and verify that a success message appears.

+ 2. Restaurant Booking button/form:
+    1. Go to the "Contact Us" page
+    2. Try to submit the empty form and verify that an error message about the required fields appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to submit the form with all inputs valid and verify that a success message appears.

+ 3. Event Listings button:
+    1. Go to the "Contact Us" page
+    2. Try to submit the empty form and verify that an error message about the required fields appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to submit the form with all inputs valid and verify that a success message appears.

 ********  Extensive testing was done across many devices through the Dev Tools emulator functionality on Chrome and it looked good across all devices tested.

 It was also tested on large screens as well as laptop screens.
 The site was also tested across Chrome, Firefox, Edge, Opera, Internet Explorer and looked good and functioned as expected across these browsers as well.

 The site was also tested across differing phones in real life scenarios including iPhone5, iPhone XR, iPhone 11, Sony XZ2 and Samsung A10 and again looked good and functioned as expected across these browsers as well. ********